Humans are increasingly intent on documenting our lives photographically, and many of these photos that get taken are pretty good.

 You may find that having too much stuff can actually hurt your chances of getting a good shot; staying alert to and enthusiastic about photographic opportunities becomes much harder after even an hour of hauling 20 pounds of gear.
 My advice?
 Take the same approach to packing photo equipment that you do to packing clothes: Bring what you know you will use, and think hard before packing anything more.

 Underestimating Your Phone Camera

 Following on our previous point—do you even need to pack a separate camera?
 Most modern smartphones boast more megapixels than a high-quality DSLR I used to cover the Olympics just a decade ago.
-(It had six megapixels, while the iPhone 6 has eight and the Samsung Galaxy offers a whopping 16!)
 It turns out that your phone camera holds up pretty well even to fairly recent DSLR cameras.
 Add to that the availability of sophisticated photo editing apps, and your phone camera has a lot to offer.

 This may sound obvious, but it happens all the time.
 It’s particularly common to assume the battery or memory card is still in the camera when it isn’t.
 The best solution is to put all your various camera components as individual line items on your packing list, and tick them off the same way you would for socks and docs.

 Not Knowing Your Camera